DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will be asked to change the default password when you first log in.

 >[!NOTE]
-> If you are unable to reach the ZVM in the web browser, you will need to configure your networks settings.
+> If you are unable to reach the ZVM in the web browser, you will need to configure your network settings.
 Whether you can connect or not, you will want to double check your network settings before performing the migration by using number 1 in the below menu.

 The VM comes with a preconfigured Linux user: